094459/newsletter-oss-projects/README.md

 [amazon-bedrock-client-for-mac](https://aws-oss.beachgeek.co.uk/3um) this repo provides the code for the Amazon Bedrock Client for Mac is a macOS demo application built with SwiftUI.
 It serves as a client interface for AWS Bedrock, allowing users to interact with AWS Bedrock models.(#196)

+**amazon-q-developer-cli**

+[amazon-q-developer-cli](https://aws-oss.beachgeek.co.uk/466) is the repo that houses most of the core code for the Amazon Q Developer desktop app and CLI, adding autocomplete and AI to your existing terminal on macOS & Linux. (#205)

 **amazon-sqs-python-extended-client-lib**

 [amazon-sqs-python-extended-client-lib](https://aws-oss.beachgeek.co.uk/3ti) this repo (Amazon SQS Extended Client) allows clients to manage Amazon SQS message payloads that exceed the 256 KB message size limit, up to a size of 2 GB.
 In the event of publishing such large messages, the client accomplishes this feat by storing the actual payload in a S3 bucket and by storing the reference of the stored object in the SQS queue.
 Similarly, the extended-client is also used for retrieving and dereferencing these references of message objects stored in S3.
 Check out the docs for more details on how this works and some sample code to get you going. (#195)